MarlonCorreia/ephemail/README.md

 ## Features

 - Generate random e-mail address
-- Automic listener to e-mail messages
+- Automatic listener to e-mail messages
 - Read e-mails on the terminal
 - Download those e-mail as a html file
-- List and download e-mail attchments
+- List and download e-mail attachments

 ## Installation